(20 ILCS 505/6a)

 Section 8.2 of the Abused and Neglected Child Reporting Act.
 Such case plan

 shall be reviewed and updated every 6 months.
+The Department shall ensure that incarcerated parents are able to participate in case plan reviews via teleconference or videoconference.
 Where appropriate, the case plan

 shall include recommendations concerning alcohol or drug abuse evaluation.